revolist/revogrid-docs/tests/e2e/docs/scenarios/README.md

 ## Index and automation order

 All entries have source review and partial browser verification.
-Audit history has an observed P0 failure that blocks ledger workflows.
+Audit History's ledger is an expected P0 workflow; the earlier missing-ledger observation has been withdrawn after correction from the product owner.
 The browser column summarizes the exercised subset; individual documents give its precise limits.

 | ID / document | Demo | Tier | Route | Cases | Browser review subset |
 |---|---|---|---|---:|---|